 Another David S. Castle landmark, the Paramount opened May 19, 1930, as part of the Wooten Hotel development.
 The 3-story theatre features Spanish Colonial Revival architecture, Art Deco light fixtures and is best known for the stars and clouds that move across its ceiling.
 The theatre closed in 1979 and was saved from demolition by local preservation efforts.
 A complete restoration of the theatre was completed in 1987.
 The theatre is now operated by a non-profit organization and is a center for classic and art films, and the performing arts (676-9620).

 Built in 1927 by the Abilene Hotel Co., which was then owned by one of Abilene's most prominent businessmen.
-The hotel was leased by Conrad Hilton and was the first hotel to bear his name.
+The hotel was leased by Conrad Hilton and was the second hotel to bear his name.
 It was renamed the Windsor Hotel when Hilton's lease ended in 1945.
 The Windsor (677-0824) was restored and renovated to offer retirement apartments.
-The facade and first and second floors, including an exquisite ball room, were restored using David S. Castle's original drawings.
+The facade and first and second floors, including an exquisite ballroom, were restored using David S. Castle's original drawings.

 The original Federal Building was constructed in 1901 and had a large Victorian bandstand located on the grounds.
 On September 27, 1927, Charles Lindbergh spoke to a crowd of thousands from the bandstand.
 A new Federal Building was constructed in 1937.
 Through local efforts, the original building was saved only to be torn down in 1964 to allow for the expansion of the current facility.